-- t) failure to disclose relevant criminal convictions or, where directed to do so, cautions or other warnings or sanctions imposed by the police or other law enforcement agencies, in accordance with the relevant School policies and guidance, including criminal convictions obtained subsequent to registering with the School. - 2.11 Any reported/alleged behaviour such as is described above will be investigated in accordance with this Policy and its procedures, to determine whether misconduct has occurred, (and any appropriate resulting action by the School subject to whether the misconduct is deemed to be 'minor' or 'major'4).
-This also includes: - Misconduct committed by any means or medium including via the internet (including via social media); - Any offence against the Criminal Law committed by a student whilst on the School premises or whilst engaged in School/course-related activity. - 2.12 The internal non-academic misconduct (disciplinary) process is a civil matter.
+- Misconduct committed by any means or medium including via the internet (including via social media); - Any offence against the Criminal Law committed by a student whilst on the School premises or whilst engaged in School/programme-related activity. - 2.12 The internal non-academic misconduct (disciplinary) process is a civil matter.
 It is based upon an allegation that a student has breached one or more of the School's policies, rules and regulations.
-The allegation has to be proven 'on the balance of probabilities'5, and the most serious sanction that can be applied is permanent expulsion from the School, with the removal of the right to register for any further course of study with National Centre for Circus Arts. - 2.13 The criminal process is an external procedure and deals with allegations that a student has committed a criminal act.
+The allegation has to be proven 'on the balance of probabilities'5, and the most serious sanction that can be applied is permanent expulsion from the School, with the removal of the right to register for any further course of study with NCCA. - 2.13 The criminal process is an external procedure and deals with allegations that a student has committed a criminal act.
 The allegation has to be proven in external courts 'beyond reasonable doubt' and the most serious sanction that can be applied is imprisonment.
 The School cannot make a finding of a criminal offence, however it can consider whether a breach of this Policy appears to have occurred and, if so, refer the alleged breach for consideration under these procedures.